sirnino/sirnino.github.io/src/content/posts/solid-principles/dip-depencency-inversion-principle-with-examples.md

 >
 > Abstractions should not depend on details.
 Details (concrete implementations) should depend on abstractions.

+Let's do an example to better explain it.

 ## About the creator

 [**Robert Martin**](https://en.wikipedia.org/wiki/Robert_C._Martin), aka _"Uncle Bob"_ is a coder since 1970 and he's now a world-wide-appreciated software architect, ICT expert and clean code evangelist.
 Together with Martin Fowler, Ken Shwaber and other forteen people, he was also one of the creator of the [Agile Manifesto](https://agilemanifesto.org/) that is now a guideline for many development team all around the world.